-keypad module, available in CircuitPython 7.0.0 and later, scans a set of keys or buttons in the background, while your program is doing other things, and gives you key-pressed and key-released events.
+keypad module scans a set of one or more keys or buttons in the background, while your program is doing other things, and gives you debounced key-pressed and key-released events.
 The module provides three different kinds of scanners, which cover common ways of connecting keys to pins.

-Keys: Each key is connected to a separate pin.
+Keys: Each key or button is connected to a separate pin.

 KeyMatrix: The keys are wired in a row-column matrix, with or without diodes.
 This is how most typing keyboards, music keyboards, and telephone-style keypads are wired.

 ShiftRegisterKeys: The keys are connected to an external parallel-in serial-out shift register.
 The keys are read by clocking data from the shift register into a single input pin.

 Each time a key is pressed or released, a scanner will record an

 EventQueue.
 Each event gives the key number, and says whether the key has been pressed or released.
 Your program can read the events sequentially.